 - Trying out new activities.
 Much of toddler learning involves experiencing things.
 Have your child try out new activities as much as possible.
 Remember to be supportive because new activities can also be scary for little ones.

-- Practicing skills.
-Pick up the block, let it fall.
-Pick up the block, let it fall.
+- Practising skills.
+Pick up the block; let it fall.
+Pick up the block; let it fall.
 Your toddler practices important skills by repetitive tasks like this.

 Innovative Learning in Action: How to Support Your Child’s Learning